Ivo-Balbaert/The_Way_to_Mojo/book/23_Vectorization.md

 @parameter in line 1 allows the closure `cosine` to capture the `array` pointer. vectorize is called in line 2: on a machine with a SIMD register size of 256, this will set 4x Float64 values on each iteration, as we can see in the display of tmp.

-## 23.2 - Using vectorization with Tensor
+## 23.2 Using vectorization with a Tensor
 See `tensor2.mojo`:
 ```py
 from tensor import Tensor, rand